 - NIOSH reported an abundant (but not quantified) concentration of furfural among several volatile organic compounds (VOC) identified in commercial bulk liquid butter flavoring heated to 50°C. VOC from butter flavorings have been causally implicated in occupational lung disease, including bronchiolitis obliterans (see also Diacetyl).

 - Relatively high concentrations of furfural have been reported for surgical smoke (vapors from electrocautery) when sampled at 2 cm from the point of origin.

 - NIOSH Pocket Guide to Chemical Hazards: Furfural.

 - U.S. EPA Integrated Risk Information System: Furfural (CASRN 98-01-1).

-- U.S. EPA Multi-Year Workplan for Registration of Conventional Pesticides: New Chemical Registration Candidates.
+- U.S. EPA Multi-Year Workplan for Conventional Pesticide Registration.